python/cpython/Doc/c-api/init.rst

 .. c:function:: int Py_Main(int argc, wchar_t **argv)

-   The main program for the standard interpreter, encapsulating a full ``Py_Initalize()/Py_Finalize()`` cycle, as well as additional behaviour to implement reading configurations settings from the standard environment.
+   The main program for the standard interpreter, encapsulating a full :c:func:`Py_Initialize`/:c:func:`Py_Finalize` cycle, as well as additional behaviour to implement reading configurations settings from the environment and command line, and then executing ``__main__`` in accordance with :ref:`using-on-cmdline`.

-   This is made available for programs which wish to emulate the full Python CLI, rather than just embedding a Python runtime in a larger application.
+   This is made available for programs which wish to support the full CPython command line interface, rather than just embedding a Python runtime in a larger application.

-   The *argc* and *argv* parameters should be prepared exactly as those which are passed to a C program's :c:func:`main` function (converted to wchar_t according to the user's locale).
+   The *argc* and *argv* parameters should be prepared exactly as those which are passed to a C program's :c:func:`main` function (converted to ``wchar_t`` :c:func:`Py_DecodeLocale`).
 It is important to note that the argument list may be modified (but the contents of the strings pointed to by the argument list are not).

-The return value will be ``0`` if the interpreter exits normally (i.e., without an exception), ``1`` if the interpreter exits due to an exception, or ``2`` if the parameter list does not represent a valid Python command line.
+   The return value will be ``0`` if the interpreter exits normally (i.e., without an exception), ``1`` if the interpreter exits due to an exception, or ``2`` if the argument list does not represent a valid Python command line.

-   Note that if an otherwise unhandled :exc:`SystemExit` is raised, this function will not return ``1``, but exit the process, as long as ``Py_InspectFlag`` is not set (if ``Py_InspectFlag`` is set it will drop into interactive Python prompt, at which point a second otherwise unhandled :exc:`SystemExit` will still exit the process).
+   Note that if an otherwise unhandled :exc:`SystemExit` is raised, this function will not return ``1``, but exit the process, as long as ``Py_InspectFlag`` is not set.
+If ``Py_InspectFlag`` is set, execution will drop into interactive Python prompt, at which point a second otherwise unhandled :exc:`SystemExit` will still exit the process, while any other means of exiting will set the return value as described above.

-   If this function is called after a separate :c:func:`Py_Initialize` or :c:func:`Py_InitializeEx` call, then exactly which environmental and command line configuration settings will be respected is version dependent.
+   If this function is called after a separate :c:func:`Py_Initialize` or :c:func:`Py_InitializeEx` call, then exactly which environmental and command line configuration settings will be respected is version dependent (since it depends on which settings are handled in the now skipped implicit call to ``Py_Initialize``, and which are handled directly in ``Py_Main`` itself).

 Process-wide parameters